A creamy, nut-free vegan mac and cheese made with roasted vegetables and baked in the oven. This mac and cheese tastes just like the real thing!

 Foil covering the top of the white baking dish

-Remove and serve immediately
+Remove and serve this easy recipe immediately.

 Top view of a white casserole dish on blue background and a yellow cloth on the side.
 Casserole dish is filled with vegan Mac and cheese